hartwigmedical/scripts/texts/dataRequestQuickStart.md

 If case your data request involves somatic data you can find these in our nextcloud portal:
 [https://nc.hartwigmedicalfoundation.nl/](https://nc.hartwigmedicalfoundation.nl/)

-In case your data request involves germline data, you can find GATK based VCFs in our download-portal:
+In case your data request involves germline data, you can find the Germline VCFs in our download-portal:
 [https://portal.hartwigmedicalfoundation.nl/](https://portal.hartwigmedicalfoundation.nl/)

 Note: both download-portal and nextcloud are behind the same dual factor login (that works with app "OKTA Verify").

 ### Somatic data

-Somatic data is usually shared in a gzipped tar via our [Nextcloud](https://nc.hartwigmedicalfoundation.nl/).
+Somatic data is shared in a gzipped tar via our [Nextcloud](https://nc.hartwigmedicalfoundation.nl/).

 ##### Contents of the gzipped tar file:
 - Metadata directory (with patient/biopsy/clinical information in TSV format).